 Therefore, the only way to do WebRTC media through a proxy is to do HTTPS tunnelling, i.e. 443 tunnelling where the browser opens a secure SSL channel.
 This allows the browser to send WebRTC media and in most cases to bypass the proxy, as the proxy will think this is normal HTTP traffic and not try to interpret the secure HTTPS packets.

 Some proxies might be set up to "break" the SSL layer (MitM, e.g. the Burp proxy).
 It can reject communications as the TURN request is not understood as an HTTP request.
-If this is the case, Videxio is unable to make changes on our side.
-However, the customer can in some cases make the Videxio service/location trusted and have the traffic pass through.
+If this is the case, we are unable to make changes on our side.
+However, the customer can in some cases make the Pexip Service (or location) trusted and have the traffic pass through.

 Proxy Authentication Protocols: